readthedocs/website/content/posts/enable-beta-addons.md

 A notification on all _non-stable_ versions is shown to clearly communicate to readers they may be reading an outdated version of the documentation.
-This helps readers to avoid confusions and quickly jump into the _latest_ version of the documentation.
+This helps readers to avoid confusion and quickly jump into the _stable_ version of the documentation.
 Besides, it **reduces support requests from old version of your product**.